Bachelor of Computing Science

 9 upper-level academic elective credits

-Consult with a Program Advisor to ensure that the courses you select are appropriate for your program of study and educational goals.
+Before registering in any course, consult with your Program Advisor to ensure that the courses you select are appropriate program of study and educational goals.
 Otherwise, you may find that a course does not meet program requirements and cannot be used toward the program's credential.

 Email Student Services to speak to us about this program or other Open Learning courses and programs.